exercism/v3/languages/swift/exercises/concept/tuples/.docs/after.md

 [Tuples][tuples] are used to combine multiple values into a single compound value where each of the values may have a different type.
-The compound value has a type that is the combination of the individual values' tyoes.
+The compound value has a type that is the combination of the individual values' types.

 ```swift
 let order: (String, Double, Int) = ("biscuits", 2.99, 3)